freebsd-haskell/hsporter/README.md

-hsporter :: PackageDescription -> FreeBSDPort
+# hsporter :: PackageDescription -> FreeBSDPort

-INSTALLATION:
+## Installation

-  runhaskell Setup.lhs configure
+    runhaskell Seup.lhs configure
     runhaskell Setup.lhs build
-  runhaskell Setup.lhs haddock --executable (for documentation) runhaskell Setup.lhs install
+    runhaskell Setup.lhs haddock --executable (for documentation)

-USAGE:
-  Synopsis:
+    runhaskell Setup.lhs install

+## Usage

+### Synopsis

     hsporter cabal_description_url [category]

     where
-      cabal_description_url = valid URL of a Cabal package (probably on HackageDB)
-      category = FreeBSD port category
+      cabal_description_url = valid URL of a Cabal package (probably on HackageDB) category = FreeBSD port category

-  Example:
+### Example

 Issue the following command.

       hsporter http://hackage.haskell.org/packages/archive/DeepArrow/0.3.3/DeepArrow.cabal

-    It will create all the files needed for a port inside the directory "devel/hs-DeepArrow".
+It will create all the files needed for a port inside the directory `devel/hs-DeepArrow`.

-DISCLAIMER:
+# Disclaimer

 Please, do not forget to test and use the ports before doing anything with it in public.
 Note that it is very experimental and under development.
 Slippery when wet.

-CONTACT:
+# Contact

 FreeBSD Haskell People <haskell@FreeBSD.org>